elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 none.

-If you haven't written tests before, the basic idea is that tests give us a way to feel some confidence that our code is actually working as expected.
-We write our expectations (or "assertions"), and it gives us a quick way to check that the code we're writing works (and doesn't break other code too).
+If you haven't written tests before, the basic idea is that tests give us a way to feel confidence that our code is actually working as expected.
+We write our expectations (or "assertions"), and they give us a quick way to check that the code we're writing works (and doesn't break other code too).
 We'll delve deeper into testing with our Phoenix app, but for now let's just try it out.

 Run the `mix test` command inside the `temporary` folder:

 ```shell
 $ mix test